 - The Constitutional Court

-Gresa Caka-Nimani has been appointed a Judge of the Constitutional Court of the Republic of Kosovo on 30 December 2015.
+Gresa Caka-Nimani has been elected President of the Constitutional Court of the Republic of Kosovo on 17 May 2021.
+She was decreed as a Judge of the Constitutional Court of the Republic of Kosovo on 30 December 2015.

-During her career, Judge Caka-Nimani has been awarded a number of awards and appreciations.
+Gresa Caka-Nimani has been awarded a number of awards and recognitions.
 Among others, she has received five “Meritorious Honor Awards” by the State Department for her valuable contribution in the area of rule of law and the “Michael K. White Memorial Award” for her special contribution during the drafting of the Constitution of the Republic of Kosovo.